papaver/nkbase/README.txt

        make install;

-       Note that this may require you to have sudo/root privelages.
-Also, this will only install the library and it's headers; it will not install unittests.
+       Note that this may require you to have sudo/root privileges.
+Also, this will only install the library and its headers; it will not install unittests.

     6. If you are having trouble building/installing the library using these